Introduction (and Author Notes)

 Juice had dripped from Henry's lunch box and onto his coat, which was wet and sticky.
 Under the silent scrutiny of the woman and her three children I pulled out the coat and dropped it on the path before opening the lunch box and checking the contents.
 Henry's apple could be salvaged, if it were washed and dried it would be fine, but the rest of his lunch was ruined.

 They were still there, watching and waiting.
-I glared at the woman; then remembered that she'd asked me a question, she'd offered to help, and I hadn't replied.
-It was me, not her, who was being rude.
+I glared at the woman; then remembered that she'd asked me a question; she'd offered to help, and I hadn't replied.
+I was horrified to realise that it was me, not her, who was being rude.

-'Sorry, I don't think that you'll be able to help, but thanks for the offer,' I apologised to the woman.
+'Sorry, I don't think that you'll be able to help, but thank you very much for the offer,' I told the woman apologetically.
 'My son's orange juice carton has leaked and his lunch is ruined.'

-'Lunch?' the young woman looked worried while her children simply continued to watch me.
+'Lunch?'
+The young woman looked worried.
+Her children simply continued to watch me.
 'Isn't lunch provided?
 I thought that lunch was provided.'

 'It is, if you've paid for it,' I told her.
 'Have you?'

 'I don't know,' the woman looked confused.
-'Harry – my husband – made all of the arrangements.
+'Harry—my husband—made the arrangements.
 He was supposed to be here with me, but there's been a crisis at work and he had to go.'

 'He's at work, Al,' the woman said exasperatedly.